vectorized-runner/vectorized-runner.github.io/_posts/2023-06-27-Deferred-Rendering-Ceng469-Project.md

 # A Final Note

-I've finished the HW while on vacation and barely had internet, had to find a cafe with a wi-fi so that I could submit the homework at the last second :)
+I've finished the HW while on vacation and barely had any internet connection, had to find a cafe with a wi-fi so that I could submit the homework at the last second :)

 Even though this semester was really though on me, I've learned a lot in this course.
 Leaving the last project to us was really a treat.
 Thanks to Ahmet and Kadir hoca for everything.

 Hope to see you in another course.
+I think we all deserved to take a break.